nubank/state-flow/README.md

 ; => [4 {:value 4}]
 ```

-Primitives have the same underlying structure as flows and can be passed directly to `run!`:
+Primitive steps have the same underlying structure as flows and can be passed directly to `run!`:

 ```clojure
 (def get-value (state/gets :value))